seunsekoni/alx-zero_day/0x03-git/README.md

-My first readme in git
+My first readme in git to pull